 - Village Hall Management Healthcheck document – a key checklist highlighting the legal requirements and good practice for your village hall, from managing the premises, to managing a charity, staff, volunteers, and finances.

-- Quarterly Zoom Meetings – providing advice and information, and an opportunity to meet other community building representatives and share knowledge and experiences.
+- Regular Zoom Meetings – providing advice and information, and an opportunity to meet other community building representatives and share knowledge and experiences.

 - Access to an exclusive Facebook group – providing an online discussion forum for members to ask each other questions and share ideas and experiences.